kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 Below that line, you will see the make utility which determines the list of files that needs to be compiled and compiles them appropriately.

 In % install section, the line below the %install that says `make install` is used to take the binaries compiled from the previous steps and installs or copies them to the appropriate locations so they can be accessed.

+#### 5. Create the SPEC File

+Once the SPEC file is ready, you can start building your rpm with `rpm-b` command.  the `-b` option is used to perform all the phases of the build process.
+If you see any errors during this phase, then you need to resolve it before reattempting again.
+The errors will be usually of library dependencies and you can download and install them as necessary.

+	#	cd /root/rpmbuild/SPECS

+	#	rpmbuild -ba icecast.spec
+	Executing(%prep): /bin/sh -e /var/tmp/rpm-tmp.Kohe4t
+	+ umask 022
+	+ cd /root/rpmbuild/BUILD
+	+ cd /root/rpmbuild/BUILD
+	+ rm -rf icecast-2.3.3
+	+ /usr/bin/gzip -dc /root/rpmbuild/SOURCES/icecast-2.3.3.tar.gz
+	+ /bin/tar -xf -
+	+ STATUS=0
+	+ '[' 0 ne 0 ']'
+	+ cd icecast-2.3.3
+	+ /bin/chmod -Rf a+rX,u+w,g-w,o-w .
+	+ exit 0